kawashirov/distant-horizons/Readme.md

 The Minecraft source code is NOT added to your workspace in an editable way.
 Minecraft is treated like a normal Library.
 Sources are there for documentation and research purposes only.

-Source code uses Mojang mappings.
+Source code uses Mojang mappings & Parchment mappings.

 ## Useful commands